ehilzinger/restaurantsite/readme.md

 ## Installation Instructions

 HTML files including their JS functions can be viewed with any browser.
-For the additional functionalities, which are the blog and the reservation system, a server backend with corresponding database tables is needed.
-These databases are already present on the AWS EC2 instance which is linked below.
+For the additional functionalities, which are the blog and the reservation system, a server backend with corresponding database tables is needed (complete XAMPP installation recommended).
+These databases are already present on the AWS EC2 instance which is linked below, and to keep thins simple we will not provide a detailed installation instruction for the database.
+The database schema is as follows:

+Database name: "restaurant"

+Tables:

+* reservations (lastname: varchar(45), firstname: varchar(45), date: datetime, amountofpersons: integer, email: varchar(45), notes: varchar(400))
+* blog (title: varchar(45), message: varchar(200), name: varchar(45), date: datetime)

+The database users in the PHP files have to be edited to appropriate users, as the users used in our PHP scripts will only work with our database.
+Recommendation:

+* book.php and blog.php: user with insert permission for the corresponding tables
+* loadBlogeintraege.php: user with select permission for "blog"

 ## Used Technologies